datamapio/posmo_documentation/README.md

 # Posmo Documentation
 Documentation for the Posmo SDK

-## Posmo SDK
+## Posmo Android SDK
 ### 1. Usage
 #### Android Manifest and Gradle Instructions

-Add this in your root build.gradle file (not your module build.gradle file):
+Add this code snippet to your root build.gradle file (not the same as your module build.gradle file):
 ```
 allprojects {
     repositories {